 Collectively, we have shown that GABAergic feed-forward inhibition by PV+ interneurons dominates synaptic projections of the vHPC to the IL.
 This inhibitory network has an important role in regulating the expression of extinguished fear, insofar as pharmacogentically activating IL projectors in the vHPC leads to a relapse of fear after extinction.
-Importantly, either pharmacogenetic silencing of IL projectors in the vHPC or antagonizing GABAergic receptors in the IL prevents fear relapse.
+Importantly, fear relapse can be prevented by either pharmacogenetic silencing of IL projectors in the vHPC or antagonizing GABAergic receptors in the IL.
 This work indicates that vHPC synapses on IL interneurons are a unique target for therapeutic interventions aimed at broadening the generalization of extinction memories, thereby reducing the possibility that pathological fear relapses after therapy.

 ACKNOWLEDGEMENTS

-We thank … for technical assistance.
+We thank Allen Woodruff for proof-reading the manuscript ans Li Xu for producing the viruses.
 [Note about where viruses came from—others seem to do this] This work was supported by the National Institutes of Health (R01MH065961 to SM), a McKnight Memory and Cognitive Disorders Award (SM), and…

 AUTHOR INFORMATION